gesundkrank/jQuery.xml/README.md

 jQuery XML is a plugin to dynamically import html content from xml files.
 It helps you importing your templates from external xml files.
 It`s very fast, simple and crossbrowser compatible.

 ##Recent Changes
+###v0.3
+ - "append" method supports callback
+ - added option to submit error method for settings on init
+ - error method is called if access to template is restricted (403) or template doesn't exist (404)
+ - restricted access is detected if template tag has an "access" attribute. value is submitted in event.access

 ###v0.2
 - fixed error with double ```<br>```'s